Achmea Investment Management B.V. Buys New Shares in Electronic Arts Inc. (NASDAQ:EA)

-Achmea Investment Management B.V. bought a new stake in Electronic Arts Inc. (NASDAQ:EA) in the third quarter, HoldingsChannel reports.
-The fund bought 24,903 shares of the game software company’s stock, valued at approximately $3,247,000.
+Achmea Investment Management B.V. bought a new stake in Electronic Arts Inc. (NASDAQ:EA) in the third quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
+The firm bought 24,903 shares of the game software company’s stock, valued at approximately $3,247,000.

 A number of other institutional investors have also added to or reduced their stakes in the stock.
 Heritage Wealth Advisors grew its position in shares of Electronic Arts by 225.3% in the 2nd quarter.
 Heritage Wealth Advisors now owns 732 shares of the game software company’s stock valued at $29,000 after acquiring an additional 507 shares during the period.
 CX Institutional grew its position in shares of Electronic Arts by 185.5% in the 2nd quarter.
 CX Institutional now owns 237 shares of the game software company’s stock valued at $31,000 after acquiring an additional 154 shares during the period.
 Newfound Research LLC bought a new position in shares of Electronic Arts in the 3rd quarter valued at about $31,000.
 Ellevest Inc. grew its position in shares of Electronic Arts by 59.5% in the 3rd quarter.
 Ellevest Inc. now owns 268 shares of the game software company’s stock valued at $35,000 after acquiring an additional 100 shares during the period.
 Finally, Carroll Financial Associates Inc. grew its position in shares of Electronic Arts by 557.7% in the 2nd quarter.
 Carroll Financial Associates Inc. now owns 342 shares of the game software company’s stock valued at $45,000 after acquiring an additional 290 shares during the period.
 90.75% of the stock is owned by institutional investors and hedge funds.

 A number of research analysts have recently commented on the stock.
-Credit Suisse Group lifted their price objective on shares of Electronic Arts from $149.00 to $150.00 and gave the company an “outperform” rating in a research report on Monday.
-Deutsche Bank Aktiengesellschaft lifted their price objective on shares of Electronic Arts from $125.00 to $144.00 and gave the company a “hold” rating in a research report on Tuesday, October 13th.
-BidaskClub raised shares of Electronic Arts from a “sell” rating to a “hold” rating in a report on Thursday, October 29th.
-Stifel Nicolaus reaffirmed a “buy” rating and set a $154.00 target price (up previously from $130.00) on shares of Electronic Arts in a report on Tuesday, July 21st.
-Finally, Piper Sandler lifted their target price on shares of Electronic Arts from $133.00 to $157.00 and gave the stock an “overweight” rating in a report on Friday, July 31st.
+Stifel Nicolaus reissued a “buy” rating and issued a $154.00 price objective (up previously from $130.00) on shares of Electronic Arts in a research report on Tuesday, July 21st.
+SunTrust Banks reaffirmed a “buy” rating on shares of Electronic Arts in a report on Monday, August 3rd.
+Barclays lifted their target price on shares of Electronic Arts from $130.00 to $142.00 and gave the stock an “equal weight” rating in a report on Tuesday, July 21st.
+They noted that the move was a valuation call.
+Piper Sandler lifted their target price on shares of Electronic Arts from $133.00 to $157.00 and gave the stock an “overweight” rating in a report on Friday, July 31st.
+Finally, MKM Partners lifted their target price on shares of Electronic Arts from $144.00 to $160.00 in a report on Friday, July 31st.
 Two equities research analysts have rated the stock with a sell rating, nine have assigned a hold rating, sixteen have issued a buy rating and one has assigned a strong buy rating to the stock.
 Electronic Arts has an average rating of “Buy” and an average price target of $143.26.

 In other news, CFO Blake J. Jorgensen sold 5,975 shares of the business’s stock in a transaction that occurred on Wednesday, August 12th.
 The shares were sold at an average price of $139.44, for a total value of $833,154.00.
 Following the completion of the transaction, the chief financial officer now directly owns 76,759 shares in the company, valued at approximately $10,703,274.96.
 The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
 Also, insider Vijayanthimala Singh sold 800 shares of the business’s stock in a transaction that occurred on Monday, November 2nd.
 The shares were sold at an average price of $120.94, for a total transaction of $96,752.00.
 Following the completion of the transaction, the insider now owns 19,763 shares of the company’s stock, valued at $2,390,137.22.
 The disclosure for this sale can be found here.
 Insiders sold a total of 578,809 shares of company stock valued at $73,149,749 over the last 90 days.
 Corporate insiders own 0.92% of the company’s stock.